 Before a new diamond mine can be developed, it is necessary for an environmental assessment (EA) to be completed and accepted by the regulatory agencies responsible for project approvals and licensing.
-De Beers Canada Mining Inc. (DeBeers) submitted an environmental assessment study for a major new diamond mine in Canada's Northwest Territories.
-This study was carried out by the Mississauga office of Golder Associates and relied on an integrated GoldSim model to assess the impacts of mining and site activities on site water quality.
+De Beers Canada submitted an environmental assessment study for a major new diamond mine in Canada's Northwest Territories.
+This study was carried out by Golder Associates and relied on an integrated GoldSim model to assess the impacts of mining and site activities on site water quality.

-In summary, GoldSim was proven to be an effective simulation environment for developing a comprehensive and technically sound Site-Wide Water Management Plan for DeBeers' proposed Snap Lake Diamond Mine, and, in addition, improved the communication of the EA methodology and results to the regulators responsible for licensing and application approvals.
+The model proved to be an effective simulation environment for developing a comprehensive and technically sound Site-Wide Water Management Plan for the proposed mine, and, in addition, improved the communication of the EA methodology and results to the regulators responsible for licensing and application approvals.

 Snap Lake Mine Site Water Quality Report: 2013 Update